-Best Star Wars toys 2020: amazing toys for your inner Jedi
+Best Star Wars toys in 2023: amazing toys for your inner Jedi

 Here are the best Star Wars toys you can buy.